-By: Gene Geiger, Director of A-lign Security
+By: Gene Geiger, Partner of A-LIGN

 Following the 36 month lifecycle the PCI Security Standards Council (“Council”) has established for the published standards, Version 3.0 of the PCI Data Security Standard is in the final stages before it will be released on November 7, 2013.

 Through several webinars and documents provided to stakeholders, the Council has provided information on the final draft in order to receive feedback at the 2013 Community that will be held in Las Vegas September 24 – 26.

 The core twelve requirements remain the same, but after a review of the changes and guidance provided by the Council, the change to Version 3.0 is more comprehensive than we experienced with previous version changes.
 However, due to the impact of these changes and the time it may take to fully comply with the requirements of Version 3.0, Version 2.0 may be used for assessment until December 31, 2014.
 Nonetheless, the Council encourages adoption of Version 3.0 as soon as practical.

 As communicated by the Council, the changes planned for Version 3.0 are intended to better educate organizations that process, store, or transmit cardholder data, while strengthening awareness and responsibility with principles that can be applied to each organizations unique environment.

 Education and Awareness

 Users continue to be a target of attacks and need to understand their security roles and responsibilities, as they are a core part of the security of payment card data.

 Version 3.0 addresses the need for additional education and awareness by gearing the standards “towards helping organizations better understand the intent of requirements and how to properly implement and maintain controls across their business.
 Changes to PCI DSS and PA-DSS will help drive education and build awareness internally and with business partners and customers” (“PCI DSS and PA-DSS – Version 3.0 Change Highlights”).